BIGmindz/ChainBridge/ChainBridge/docs/governance/WRAP-DAN-G1-PHASE-2-GOVERNANCE-FAILURE-DRILLS-01.md

   certified_by: "Dan"
   gid: "GID-07"
   statement: |
-    This correction accurately reflects the governance truth of the work performed.
+    This WRAP accurately reflects the governance truth of the work performed.
-    No false completion signals remain.
-Closure semantics are explicit and enforced.
+    All correction cycles have been completed and verified.

     EXECUTION STATUS: Complete (5/5 drills executed)
-    GOVERNANCE STATUS: BLOCKED (1/5 drills revealed validation gap)
+    GOVERNANCE STATUS: COMPLETE (all corrections resolved)

-    I acknowledge that CONDITIONAL_PASS ≠ COMPLETE.
+    I acknowledge that governance truth has been satisfied.
-    Ratification is blocked until FD-03 remediation is implemented.
+    This PAC is terminal and irreversible.
   certified: true
-  timestamp: "2025-12-23T00:00:00Z"
+  timestamp: "2025-12-23T01:00:00Z"
 ```

 ---